prabalchhatkuli/prabalchhatkuli/README.md

-# Hi, I'm Prabal! 👋

 ## 💻 About Me
-Master’s student in Computer Science with experience in software engineering, distributed systems, and data engineering.
+Software engineer with expertise in distributed systems, data engineering, and cloud computing.
+Passionate about building scalable solutions and leveraging data-driven insights..
 Passionate about scalable solutions and data-driven insights.

 ## 🚀 Skills
 - **Programming:** Python, Java, Go, SQL, JavaScript